 When it comes to energy-efficient HVAC installation in the Wasatch Front region, there’s good news for your family this tax season.

 The Residential Energy Efficient Property Credit will now go through 2020.
-This could entitle you to credits for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.
+This might entitle you to reductions for energy-efficient home improvements, like new heating and cooling equipment, water heaters and heat pumps.

 What Are the Eligibility Requirements?

-To become eligible for the incentive, the house should be the taxpayer’s chief home in the United States.
+To become eligible for the reduction, the house should be the taxpayer’s main home in the United States.
 The improvement must have a life of five years or more, with the first use originating with the homeowner.

 What Varieties of Enhancements are Regarded as High-Efficiency Updates?

-Typically, this tax credit is equivalent to 10% of the expense of the subsequent energy-saving improvements that match certain ENERGY STAR® requirements:
+Typically, this tax credit is equivalent to 10% of the expense of the ensuing energy-saving improvements that match certain ENERGY STAR® requirements:

 - Advanced main air-circulating fans